adarshrhegde/aws-lambda-function/README.md

 ######AWS Lambda function

-I have used the AWS Lambda Java Library to implement the calculator function.
+I have used the AWS Lambda Java Library to implement the calculator function along with the ability to save the last computed result.

 The calculator function and its handler is configured in the serverless.yml file as follows: